 Woman Getting Married Says:

-If you want a really unique and “different” wedding reception venue, the Cajun Ballroom at the Audubon Zoo is it.
+If you want a really unique and “different” wedding reception venue, the Cajun Ballroom is it.
 The outside area is great because you are literally surrounded by amazing wildlife (though I would make sure any drunk friends stayed away from the bears’ holding area).
 The inside is comfortably rustic and the perfect size for a large yet intimate feel, and would even be cool if you decorated it to feel more modern and formal.
 The only downside is that it’s not as close to the quarter as I would like, but because it’s not “too” far you can get away with not having to arrange a bus from your guests’ hotel to the venue.
 If you are a wildlife lover, and have guests that can appreciate how special this setup is, then this venue is a great option.